FrankLaterza/Single-GPU-Passthrough/README.md

 sudo cat /etc/kernelstub/configuration

-You should see the new boot options that we placed in there
+You should see the new boot options that we placed in there.

 Make sure to reboot and check that your system booted with the new options with the command below. sudo cat /proc/cmdline